xlladdins/xll/docs/Excel4MacrosE-G.md

     > the Cancel button in an alert message, FALSE is returned and the
     > macro is not interrupted.

->
+> &nbsp;

-Macro\_ref    specifies a macro to run if enable\_logical is TRUE, 1, or 2 and an error is encountered.
+Macro\_ref&nbsp;&nbsp;&nbsp;&nbsp;specifies a macro to run if enable\_logical is TRUE, 1, or 2 and an error is encountered.
 It can be either the name of the macro or a cell reference.
 If enable\_logical is FALSE or 0, macro\_ref is ignored.

-**Important   **Both ERROR(FALSE) and ERROR(TRUE, macro\_ref ) keep
+**Important&nbsp;&nbsp;&nbsp;**Both ERROR(FALSE) and ERROR(TRUE,
-Microsoft Excel from displaying any messages at all, including the message asking whether to save changes when you close an unsaved workbook.
+macro\_ref ) keep Microsoft Excel from displaying any messages at all, including the message asking whether to save changes when you close an unsaved workbook.
 If you want alert messages but not error messages to be displayed, use ERROR(2, macro\_ref ).

 **Remarks**